-Embodiments in accordance with the disclosure can be implemented in the form of control logic in software or hardware or a combination of both.
+Embodiments in accordance with the disclosure can be 65 implemented in the form of control logic in software or hardware or a combination of both.
 The control logic may be stored in an information storage medium as a plurality of instructions adapted to direct an information-processing device to perform a set of steps disclosed in embodiments of the present invention.
 Based on the disclosure and teachings provided herein, a person of ordinary skill in the art will appreciate other ways and/or methods to implement embodiments in accordance with the disclosure.

-The systems and methods discussed above involved the the time remaining for the parking session falls below the 20 use of parking meters located and associated with specific parking space locations.
+The systems and methods discussed above involved the use of parking meters located and associated with specific parking space locations.
 However, the above methods and systems are applicable to monitor other scenarios where a measurable quantity of product or an amount of measurable time that a product is being consumed is associated with a unique physical location.
 For example, an arrival event could be a person moving up to a walk-up space in a queue, or a package arriving at a certain point on a conveyor, e.g., in a production process.